remix-run/remix-website/data/posts/lazy-loading-routes.md

 summary: Decoupling data-fetching from rendering introduces some complexities if you want to lazily load your route components.
 Check out how the newly introduced `route.lazy()` method helps solve this to keep your app bundles small and your UX snappy!
 featured: true
 date: 2023-02-27
-image: /blog-images/posts/lazy-loading-routes/waterfall.jpg
+image: /blog-images/headers/waterfall.jpg
 imageAlt: A waterfall down a series of rocks shaped like a stairway
 authors:
   - Matt Brophy
 ---

-[React Router 6.4][react-router-6.4] introduced the concept of a _"Data Router"_ with the primary focus being to separate data fetching from rendering to eliminate **render + fetch chains** and the spinners that come along with them.
+[React Router 6.4][react-router-6.4] introduced the concept of a _"Data Router"_ with the primary focus of separating data fetching from rendering to eliminate **render + fetch chains** and the spinners that come along with them.

 These chains are more commonly referred to as "waterfalls", but we're trying to re-think that term because most folks hear waterfall and picture [Niagra Falls][niagra], where all of the water falls down in one big nice waterfall.
-But "all at once" seems like a great way to load data, so why the hate on "waterfalls"?
+But "all at once" seems like a great way to load data, so why the hate on waterfalls?
 Maybe we should chase 'em after all?

 In reality, the "waterfalls" we want to avoid look more like the header image above and resemble a staircase.
 The water falls a little bit, then stops, then falls a bit more, then stops, and so on and so on.
-Now imagine each "fall" in that staircase is a loading spinner.
+Now imagine each step in that staircase is a loading spinner.
 That's not the type of UI we want to give our users!
 So in this article (and hopefully beyond), we're using the term "chain" to indicate fetches that are inherently sequentially ordered, and each fetch is blocked by the fetch before it.

 ## Render + Fetch Chains